Counter Example

 - Store - Container that holds state and applies reducer

-- Main loop - Event polling, action dispatch, conditional render
+- Main loop - Synchronous event polling, action dispatch, conditional render

 Code walkthrough